Fact or Myth: Orchids Prefer Clear Plastic Pots to Grow

 was worth the price for an 8 inch basket.

 Now that you know all about picking the right orchid pot for the best occasion, it’s time to get your hands dirty.
-Check out some of our articles on using sphagnum moss
+Check out some of the articles on using sphagnum moss

 as potting medium, or another article about adding charcoal